 Bill 1645 didn’t really go very far so, in 2016, Senate Majority Leader Sotto filed Senate Bill Number 2.
 This bill had the loftier title of “An Act Requiring Employers In the Private Sector To Pay 14th Month Pay”.

-Non-government employers will be mandated to grant 14th month pay to rank-and-file employees who have worked with the company for at least one month.
+According to this version of the bill, non-government employers would be mandated to grant 14th month pay to rank-and-file employees who have worked with the company for at least one month.

 Regardless of their employment status, employees in the private sector shall be given the 13th month pay not later than June 14th, and the 14th month pay not later than December 24th.
 The adjustment takes into account the need for “extra earnings in the middle of the year to help in school and medical expenses.”

 Computation of the 14th month pay is similar to how the 13th month pay is computed.
 Section 7 of the bill sets the 14th month pay minimum amount to not less than one-half (1/2) of the employee’s total basic salary, which will be subject to the tax exemption cap of up to P82,000.

 And yes, the law will make the 14th month pay mandatory, and available for all employees who worked at least one month for a company within the calendar year.